igorlima/unapologetic-thoughts/pages/quick-notes.md

         - You're probably not gonna like everything you read below but I don't make the rules.
 It's time to learn how to play the game better, how to be smarter with our behavior, and, above all, to be strategic.
 - Sun, May 04, 2025 - 2025a05m04d
   - What separates good work from great isn't talent but persistence.
 The most successful people aren't those who feel motivated all the time; they're the ones who work even when they don't feel like it.
+- Sun, Aug 03, 2025 - 2025a08m03d
+  - Studies show that people need to hear a message at least seven times before it sticks.
+    - Over-Communicate Until It Feels Excessive
+      - _How to apply this_: **Use the Rule of 7**, make your message visual, and use different formats to reinforce your message.
 - Sun, Apr 27, 2025 - 2025a04m27d
   - The clearer you are about your priorities, the easier it is to say no.
   - The quicker you want something, the easier it is to manipulate you.